apify/apify-docs/content/academy/apify_platform/first_actor/actor_building.md

 ## [](#next) Next up

 Whew, that was quite the lesson!
+If you've made it up to this point, you're a total rockstart!
+In the [next one]({{@link apify_platform/first_actor/actor_building.md}}), you'll be learning some more advanced details about actors, as well as how to utilize webhooks.